Insights on COVID-19

 High levels of protein in urine and abnormal blood work were seen from patients.
 In some cases, patients had to go on dialysis.
 SARS-CoV-2 can target kidney cells as the cells have receptors the virus can attach to.
 Blood clots in blood vessels can cause impairment to kidney function as well as the lack of oxygen causing the kidneys to malfunction.
 In severe cases with the cytokine storm present, healthy kidney tissues can be destroyed.
 Kidney damaged with COVID-19 patients was seen regardless of whether the patients had pre-existing conditions such as high blood pressure and diabetes, or had no pre-existing conditions or kidney injury.

-Increased levels of liver enzymes; alanine aminotransferase (ALT) and aspartate aminotransferase (AST), an indication of at least temporary damage.
+Increased levels of liver enzymes; alanine aminotransferase (ALT) and aspartate aminotransferase (AST), indications of at least temporary damage.
 Liver damage was found more common amongst patients with severe cases of COVID-19 and those with pre-existing liver injury.

 It is inevitable that we will all eventually have to face COVID-19 one on one.
 In time, we will eventually learn how to live with SARS-CoV-2, as we did with many other infections.
 However, from all the insights on COVID-19, the most important thing to keep in mind is that while we wait for the time where we will coexist with SARS-CoV-2, it is essential to try and extend the period of not getting infected for as long as possible.
 One of the advised precautious and preparations is that of a balanced and healthy gut.
 The longer one maintains precautions, preventative measures as well as preparing their body, the bigger the chance of them having the least damage to their system when eventually they face the infection.